 Gastro-esophageal reflux, abbreviated to GER in American English, or to GOR in British English (standing for gastro-oesophageal reflux), is considered a disease when it happens frequently (GERD).
 But is it really a disease per se, or often a symptom of something else?

-Gastric reflux is when some of the acidic ‘gastric juice’ leaks from the stomach back up into the food-pipe.
+Gastric reflux is when some of the acidic ‘gastric juice’ leaks from the stomach back up into the food-pipe (oesophagus).
 The acid causes a burning sensation – often called heartburn – accompanied by pain, often severe pain.
-The acid damage can also predispose to cancerous changes in the cells lining the pipe.
+The acid damage can also predispose to cancerous changes in the cells lining the oesophagus.

 The oesophagus has a ring-shaped muscle at its lower end, which is supposed to seal the junction between it and the stomach and prevent stomach acid leaking out.